MohamedELBAKKALI/PublierDocuments-EFM2017/README.md

 # PublierDocuments-EFM2017
-Is to correct the applied exam for the second year in the institution (ISMONTIC-Tanger TDI 2year) from my own point of view and I accept any amendment or suggestion
+Is to correct the pretric exam of my second year IT from my own point of view and I accept any amendment or suggestion